dworthen/js-yaml-front-matter/README.md

     $ component install dworthen/js-yaml-front-matter

 May also grab the `build.js` script from this repo.
+View the [online demo](http://js-yaml-example.com).

 ## Command Line